lindehaven/CP-M/README.md

 ### Summary

-Parses and prints a byte buffer with highlighting of syntax.
+Parses and prints a byte buffer with highlighting of syntax for the selected language.

 ### Functionality

-Keeps state of multi-line comments to enable faster parsing in editors, for example Lean Editor or Micro Editor.
+The language is selected by calling shl_select_language() with the name of a file as argument, see 'shl.h' for details.
+Ex: shl_select_language("EXAMPLE.C") selects the C language.

+The parsing and printing highlighted strings are performed by calling shl_highlight() with appropriate arguments, see 'shl.h' for details.

+*   Keywords for the language
+    Ex: if, then, else, return
+*   Single-line comments
+    Ex: // single-line comment
+*   Multi-line comments
+    Ex: /* multi-line comment */
+*   Strings
+    Ex: "this is a string"
+*   Numeric constants
+    Ex: 3.14159, 0xFACE, .01

 ### Internals

 SHL is based on the syntax highlighting in Kilo editor (kilo) v0.0.1.

-Syntax Highlighter (SHL) is in alpha state.
-Highlights strings and comments in C. Remains to highlight numeric constants and keywords.
+Languages need to be defined in 'shl.c', there is no reading of language definition files (yet).

+Possible to parse and print none, parts or all of the byte buffer so that the CPU load can be kept to a minimum.

+Keeps state of multi-line comments to enable faster parsing in editors, for example Lean Editor.

 ## Micro Editor (UE)